alire-project/alire/doc/publishing.md

 ### Starting with a local source folder

-Assisting with the creation and upload of a source archive from local sources, as a pre-step to the case just presented, is in the roadmap.
+Invoking `alr publish --tar` inside an Alire workspace will result in the creation of a source archive at `${CRATE_ROOT}/alire/archives/`.
+This archive must be manually uploaded (for now) by the user to a publicly accessible hosting service.

+After the upload, the user can supply the URL to fetch this archive to the publishing assistant (which will be waiting for this information), and the assistant will resume as if it had been invoked with `alr publish <URL>` (see #starting-with-a-remote-source-archive).

 ### Support for complex projects whose sources become multiple Alire crates